 Meniscus tears are one of the most common knee injuries.
 A tear can occur when a twisting motion in the knee is combined with full weight on the joint.
-At Elite, we see torn meniscuses in athletes whose sport requires a quick change in motion or jump off from a standing position (football, basketball, gymnasts, etc.).
+At Elite, we see torn meniscuses in athletes whose sport requires a quick change in motion or jumping off from a standing position (football, basketball, gymnasts, etc.).
 Your menisci are two pieces of cartilage between your shin and thigh bones.
 When these cartilages become torn, you may feel a popping sensation followed by pain and swelling.
 Your range of motion may be affected as well, making it difficult to fully extend your knee.

 How Do I Know If I Tore My Meniscus?